kush1702/ELpais-scraper/README.md

 - **Image Download:** Downloads and saves cover images for each article (if available).
 - **Translation:** Translates article titles from Spanish to English using Google Translate.
 - **Text Analysis:** Identifies words repeated more than twice in the translated headers.
 - **Cross-Browser Testing:** Runs the workflow on BrowserStack across 5 parallel browsers/devices using Selenium and pytest.
-The BrowserStack test now scrapes and prints the first 5 article titles in each browser/device, demonstrating the full workflow cross-browser.
+The BrowserStack test now scrapes and prints the first 5 article titles and content, checks image accessibility, and marks the session as passed only if all 5 articles have non-empty titles, content, and accessible images.

 ---